- What is the chest belt for and do I have to use it ?

 Do multiple versions of the BedBox™ exist?
 How do I know which version is which?

 Yes, there are three version of the BedBox™.
 Here’s how to identify them: Version 1 (V1): Light grey colored with either blue or red strap and accents.
 The mattress is white with thick arm rests that are detachable with Velcro.
 Version 2 (V2): Colored Blue Sky, Green Aurora or Pink Lemonade.
 The mattress is white with thick arm rests that are detachable with Velcro.
 Version 3 (V3): Colored Blue Sky, Green Aurora or Pink Lemonade as per V2.
 The mattress is light grey, the arm rests are sown into the mattress and will naturally fall outwards away form the child.
 They are thinner, allowing for more storage of regular contents.
 The V3 mattress can be separated into two pieces, one to use on the seat and one to place over the extension plate.
+Version 4 (V4): With this version, JetKids by Stokke is rebranded into Stokke JetKids with color offerings of Coral Pink, Arctic Blue, Sea Green, Midnight grey, Moonlight glow and Hazy Lilac, The front wheels are enhanced and are now stronger to make the ride even smoother.
 Read More

 -

-What is recommended for the care of the Crew BackPack?
+What is recommended for the care of the Stokke JetKids BackPack

-We recommend that you water-proof the Crew BackPack, this helps the textiles retain their water-repellent function, in addition to retaining the color of the fabric better.
+We recommend that you water-proof the Stokke JetKids BackPack, this helps the textiles retain their water-repellent function, in addition to retaining the color of the fabric better.
 Read More

 -